Skip to main content

 AlertMethod

-When an alert is triggered, Nobl9 enables you to send a notification to an external tool or a REST endpoint (Web Service).
+When an alert is triggered, you can send a notification to an external tool or a REST endpoint (a web service).
 Alert methods can be associated with all available integrations.

 metadata: